 8. Allow Yourself to Go Into Debt

-If you are unable to work as a result of your injuries, or if your medical bills are more than you can afford, you should not let yourself go into debt.
+If you are unable to work due to your injuries, or if your medical bills are more than you can afford, you should not let yourself go into debt.
 There are options available, and an attorney may be able to help you avoid collections while your car accident claim is pending.
-For example, your attorney may be able to work with your medical providers to delay billing until your claim is resolved, and your attorney can help you weigh options such as pre-settlement lawsuit funding.
+For example, your attorney may be able to work with your medical providers to delay billing until your claim is resolved, and your auto accident attorney can help you weigh options such as pre-settlement lawsuit funding.

 9. Talk about the Accident or Post about It on Social Media

 While your claim is pending, you should avoid discussing the accident with anyone.
 This includes posting about the accident on social media.
-If you talk about the accident, the insurance companies may try to use your friends and family members as witnesses against you; and, if you post on social media, the insurance companies may try to use your posts against you as well.
+If you talk about the accident, the insurance companies may try to use your friends and family members as witnesses against you.
+If you post on social media, the insurance companies may try to use your posts against you.

 10. Try to Handle Your Situation on Your Own

-Due to all of the various challenges involved in recovering your losses after a car accident, it is important not to try to handle your situation on your own.
+Due to all of the various challenges involved in recovering your losses after a car accident, it is important not to handle your own situation.
 Help is available, and you can hire a local attorney at no out-of-pocket cost.
-At Lewis Law Firm LLC, we handle all car accident claims on a contingency-fee basis, which means you pay nothing unless we win.
+At Lewis Law Firm LLC, we handle all car accident claims on a contingency-fee-basis, which means you pay nothing unless we win.

 Talk to a Rock Hill, SC Car Accident Lawyer for Free

 Were you recently involved in a car accident in South Carolina?
-If so, we encourage you to contact us right away so that we can help protect your legal rights.
+If so, we encourage you to contact us right away to help protect your legal rights.
 To speak with an experienced Rock Hill, SC car accident lawyer in confidence, call 803-327-1103 or request a free consultation online now.